1 / 41

 These crispy classics are loaded with crunchy chopped toffee and almonds, so there's no doubt as to why they're my husband's favorite cookie.
 I used to bake them in large batches when our four sons still lived at home.
 Now I whip them up for the grandchildren! —Alice Kahnk, Kennard, Nebraska

-I usually make these bite-size cookies at Christmastime, when oranges in Florida are plentiful.
+I usually make these bite-size cookies at Christmastime, when oranges in Florida are plentiful, but they're delicious any time of year.
 Every time I sniff their wonderful aroma, I remember my grandmother, who shared the recipe. —Lori DiPietro, New Port Richey, Florida

 These spiced balls are a yummy twist on a traditional favorite.
 Sometimes I add mini chocolate chips to the dough and, after baking, dip the cooled cookies in melted almond bark. —Joanne Valkema, Freeport, Illinois